 You can experience over 100 years of German film and TV at the Deutsche Kinemathek.
 Founded in 1963, you can see everything from the first grainy, jumpy footage ever made, through the silent era, into the ‘talkies’ and all the way to contemporary art house cinema.
 Don’t miss the draft versions of 1927’s Metropolis.

-- Museum für Film & Fernsehen Berlin, Potsdamer Straße 2, website
+- Museum für Film & Fernsehen Berlin, Potsdamer Str.
+2, Mitte, website

-An authentic look into the lived experience of gay lesbian and transgender scene, the Schwules Museum is definitely one of the world’s greatest institutions for the research, preservations and communication of the history and culture of queer communities.
+An authentic look into the lived experience of the gay, lesbian and transgender scene, the Schwules Museum is definitely one of the world’s greatest institutions for the research, preservation and communication of the history and culture of queer communities.
 This museum will take you on a journey through the history of the LGBTQI+ community in Berlin.
-Don’t miss the archive of the 1990s university/lifestyle magazines.

-Originally opened in 1830, the ‘Painting Gallery’ hosts many masterpieces of European arts, from Botticelli to Rembrandt and even Dürer.
-Although it lost a lot of its collection during WWII and the division of Berlin, anyone wanting an overview of important works from the Middle Ages and the early modernist period should definitely check it out.
+Originally opened in 1830, the ‘Painting Gallery’ is home to many masterpieces of European art, from Botticelli to Rembrandt and Dürer.
+Anyone wanting an overview of important works from the Middle Ages and the early modernist period should definitely check it out.

 German Historical Museum

 The architecture alone makes a visit worthwhile, as both the baroque Zeughaus and the modern Pei-Bau exhibition hall are stunning.
 Whilst the Zeughaus is currently undergoing renovations and won’t reopen until 2025, there is still a lot to see here.
 Currently only the Pei-Bau is open, where they are showing an ever changing roster of temporary exhibitions.